Kunlong1994/lab3/chatServer.js,-Annotated.md

 });
 ```
 **_Client connection._**
 This specifies what to do with connections and messages from clients (e.g. you on the web browser!).
-This section initializes the ChatBot, waits for the load message from the [client](index.js,-annotated) and handles the incomming and outgoing traffic.
+This section initializes the ChatBot, waits for the load message from the [client](index.js,-annotated) and handles the incoming and outgoing traffic.

 ```javascript